tc39/proposal-ecmascript-sharedmem/issues/TimingAttack.md

 A number of side channel attacks need a high-resolution timing source to work.
 (This is why performance.now() resolution has been reduced.)
-There are several examples of such attacks in JS, including last-level cache sniffing to extract user behavior or user data [The spy in the sandbox], row hammering to cause bit flips in memory on some types of hardware [rowhammer.js], and SVG/CSS attacks that can read pixels using transforms [*cite*].
-In virtualized server environments, though not yet in JS, it has been possible to extract cryptographic keys for RSA and AES from the cache.
+There are several examples of such attacks in JS, including last-level cache sniffing to extract user behavior or user data [1], row hammering to cause bit flips in memory on some types of hardware [2], and SVG/CSS attacks that can read pixels using transforms [3] [4].
+In virtualized server environments, though not yet in JS, it has been possible to extract cryptographic keys for AES and RSA from the cache [5] [6].

 In these cases, a precise timer is needed to distinguish a fast operation from a slow operation.
 For the cache attacks and row